MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_04_08__clustering_by_density.md

 as they like of the virtual statues.
 VR allowed the precise photo locations to be recorded, and a standard heatmap library allows the most popular locations to be visualized.

-Beyond simply seeing where participants have taken a picture, a question that the anthropolgy department wanted answered was how *many* popular photo locations existed for each statue.
+Beyond simply seeing where participants have taken a picture, a question that the anthropology department wanted answered was how *many* popular photo locations existed for each statue.
 The thinking goes that some of the provided statues are single-perspective while others are multi-perspective, and that this should be reflected in the number of popular photo locations.
-My wife and I talk a lot about how to approach data analysis, and I mentioned that particle physics experiments often need to form clusters and count clusters.
+My wife and I talk a lot about how to approach data analysis, and I mentioned that particle physics experiments often need to form and count clusters.
 She sent me the data to play around with, and so here we are: finding and counting clusters of 2D datapoints.
 Since her own analysis is not yet published, I'll be using
 [dummy data⭳](http://mattingliswhalen.github.io/data/2024_04_08/sample_data.csv), shown below, to showcase the algorithms.

 <img src="https://mattingliswhalen.github.io/images/2024_04_08/raw_points.png">